Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Experiments

-\paragraph{Model performance.} We compare our model performance to a series of baseline models as shown in~\cref{tab:performance}.
-The standard model is a network with the same architecture as our PCBM, but trained end-to-end for classification.
-The Hadamard product in the segmentation bottleneck was replaced with a convolution layer to help the model convergence.
-We also include SonoNet-32~\cite{baumgartner2017sononet}, a state-of-the-art classification network for ultrasound plane classification.
-Similar to our PCBM, another baseline SASceneNet-18~\cite{lopez2020semantic} also includes segmentation as part of a classification model.
+We benchmark our model's performance against several baseline models.
+The first baseline, referred to as the standard model, shares the same architecture as our P-CBM but is trained end-to-end for classification purposes.
+Additionally, we include SonoNet-32~\citep{baumgartner2017sononet}, a state-of-the-art network for ultrasound plane classification, and SASceneNet-18~\citep{lopez2020semantic}, which integrates segmentation into a classification model similarly to our P-CBM.
 Besides these black-box models, we trained a standard CBM as a baseline as well.
-For a fair comparison, we used a DTU-Net for segmentation in SASceneNet-18, a ResNet-18, and an MLP with 1024 neurons in a single hidden layer to build CBM.
+For a fair comparison, we used the same `observer' for segmentation in SASceneNet-18.
+The same `perceiver' and `predictor' were used to build CBM.

+Furthermore, we introduced a multi-task learning (MTL) model adapted from~\citep{he2024fetal}.
+This MTL model performs concept prediction, image classification, and segmentation concurrently across three branches.
+It utilizes a shared feature encoder, RegNetY-1.6GF, and a segmentation decoder.
+Additionally, it includes two separate heads for learning property concepts and image categories.
+All baseline models were trained using identical settings as our P-CBM.